 If there is no possibility of changing the service's port number, you can use port mapping in the port forwarding rule in your Keenetic.
 You can find more information in the Port forwarding article.

 5. In the network settings of the host, to which the ports are forwarded, it is necessary that the IP address of the default gateway is equal to the local IP address of the Keenetic router (by default 192.168.1.1).
 This is the case if you manually specify the network connection settings on the host.
 If the host is a DHCP client, i.e. it automatically receives an IP address, subnet mask, default gateway and DNS addresses, then the default gateway will be equal to the local IP address of the Keenetic router.

 6. Some port forwarding details for Xbox and PS4 game consoles are presented in the article: Using Xbox and PS4 with a Keenetic router.

 7. In the KeeneticOS operating system, NAT logic is implemented under RFC 4787 'Network Address Translation (NAT) Behavioral Requirements for Unicast UDP'.
 In particular, by default, the source UDP port changes to any other port than the original one when NAT is being passed.
 This can cause problems with UDP traffic passing through the NAT for some ISPs who are unaware of this RFC.
 In this case, try running commands in the router's command-line interface (CLI):

 system configuration save

-TIP: Tip: Keenetic routers have an ability to organize access to the router even with a private IP address on the router's external WAN interface.
+TIP: Tip: Keenetic routers have the ability to organize access to the router even with a private IP address on the router's external WAN interface.
 KeenDNS is a useful domain name service for remote access.
-With the help of this service you can solve 2 tasks:
+With the help of this service, you can solve 2 tasks: